-If you have concerns about the support provided by Disability Services or related procedures, or if you believe that you have been denied reasonable accommodations as requested, we recommend initiating a conversation with the Disability Officer to discuss your concerns.
-If the matter remains unresolved or if you disagree with a determination reached by the Disability Officer, you may appeal the decision by submitting an Accessibility Grievance Form.
-This form will be reviewed by the ADA Committee, and you will be contacted within seven (7) days of submission.
-You will then be given an opportunity to share additional details regarding your specific situation and the reason for your appeal request.
+If a student has concerns about the support provided by the Disability Officer, or if they believe that they have been denied reasonable accommodations as requested, we recommend initiating a conversation with the Disability Officer to discuss those concerns.
+If the matter remains unresolved or if the student disagrees with the determination reached by the Disability Officer, the student may appeal the decision to the Associate/ Assistant Dean of Student Affairs by submitting an Accessibility Grievance Form.
+The student will be contacted within seven (7) days of submission and will be given an opportunity to share additional details regarding their specific situation and the reason for the appeal request.